 According to the plan, board of education offices will be on the third floor with government and human services offices on the second floor.
 Town council chambers, community television and the Transition Academy will occupy the first floor.

 Architect Tom Arcari said plans for the community center space include two full-sized basketball courts, locker rooms, a kitchen, a multipurpose room and craft rooms.
-The plan also includes more storage space and a discrete entrance for human services.
+The plan also includes more storage space and a discrete entrance for human services."We anticipate the new building would be a 100-year building.
+We think it'll meet all the programmatic needs for a long time," Arcari said.

 If approved by voters at a November referendum, the new building would be in the upper town hall parking lot.
 During construction no town offices would be moved, saving the town $2 million, and the old building would be demolished upon completion of the new facility.
 The project was originally billed for $29.5 million, but the price tag decreased to $28.8 million thanks to an extra bonding item that was mistakenly included in the total.
 The use of some capital improvement funds earmarked for the renovation project also brought down the cost.
 CLICK TITLE TO CONTINUE